-In the field of social network analysis, the role of homophily in community formation on social networks, wherein similar entities form a connections with one another, has been examined in depth.
-A foundational paper in this space is "Birds of a Feather: Homophily in Social Networks" by McPherson et al. (2001).
+In the field of social network analysis, there has been much scholarly attention paid to the role of homophily in community formation on social networks, wherein similar entities will form a connection with one another.
+A foundational paper in this space is "Birds of a Feather: Homophily in Social Networks" by McPherson et al., (2001).
 This work has been further developed using social media data.
-Subsequent studies relied on similar evidence of ties between users on social media and the content shared by those users, notably "Birds of a Feather Tweet Together: Integrating Network and Content Analyses to Examine Cross-Ideology Exposure on Twitter" by Himelboim et al. (2013), which analyzed clusters of users on Twitter and the topics they discussed.
+Subsequent studies relied on similar evidence of ties between users on social media and the content shared by those users, notably "Birds of a Feather Tweet Together: Integrating Network and Content Analyses to Examine Cross-Ideology Exposure on Twitter" by Himelboim et al., (2013), which analyzed clusters of users on Twitter and the topics they discussed.
 This work laid the foundation for debates around the effect of 'echo-chambers' on social media wherein users form segregated communities with like-minded others where they engage in discourse that reinforces their beliefs and are isolated from disconfirming evidence.
-Spohr (2017)

-argues that this formation of isolated discourse communities raises concerns about the role of social media in polarizing political discourse (see also Cinelli et al., 2021).
-However, other scholars argue that these conclusions about the impacts of echo-chambers have been overdramatized (Dubois & Blank, 2018).
+Spohr (2017) argues that this formation of isolated discourse communities raises concerns about the role of social media in polarizing political discourse (see also Cinelli et al., 2021).
+However, other scholars argue that these conclusions about the impacts of echo-chambers have been overdramatized (Dubois and Blank 2018).

-Two of the major approaches to detecting communities in networks are modularity (Blondel et al., 2008) and betweenness centrality (Girvan & Newman, 2002).
+Two of the major approaches to detecting communities in networks are modularity (Blondel et al., 2008) and betweenness centrality (Girvan and Newman 2002).
 Girvan and Newman (2002) find that community membership in a network can be determined by finding community boundaries through centrality measures.
-Their algorithm first identifies the edge, or connection between nodes, with the highest betweenness, defined as "the number of shortest paths between pairs of vertices that run along it" Girvan and Newman (2002, p.
-7822).
-It then removes that edge from the network.
+Their algorithm first identifies the edge with the highest betweenness (on the basis of betweenness centrality), then removes it from the network.
 The algorithm then repeats this process until all edges have been removed, recalculating the betweenness of all edges with each iteration.
-This process finds communities by removing the edges between them, revealing the boundaries of a community (Girvan & Newman, 2002).
+This process finds communities by removing the edges between them, revealing the boundaries of a community (Girvan and Newman 2002).
 The Louvain community detection algorithm relies on modularity.
 Modularity is a measure of "the density of links inside communities as compared to links between communities" (Blondel et al., 2008, p.
 2).
 The Louvain community detection algorithm iteratively assigns nodes to communities with the objective of maximizing modularity (Blondel et al., 2008).
-Both methods have been used to identify communities in social media networks (Croitoru et al., 2015; Hanteer et al., 2018; Jürgens, 2012).
+Both methods have been used to identify communities in social media networks (Croitoru et al., 2015; Hanteer et al., 2018; Jürgens 2012).

-Extremist groups have taken advantage of the opportunities that social media presents for community formation through discourse (Alrhmoun et al., 2023; Gaudette et al., 2021).
-Urman and Katz (2022) show that, in the case of far-right extremists, extremist communities on https://doi.org/10.33774/apsa-2023-zjrvt-v3 Content not peer-reviewed by APSA.
-License: CC BY 4.0

-Telegram form a decentralized network where communities are divided largely by nationality and ideology.
-Willaert et al., (2022, p.
+Extremist groups have taken advantage of the opportunities that social media presents for community formation through discourse (Gaudette et al., 2021).
+Urman and Katz (2022) show that, in the case of far-right extremists, extremist communities on Telegram form a decentralized network where communities are divided largely by nationality and ideology.
+Willaert et al.,

+(2022, p.
 1) similarly describe Telegram channels with far-right and conspiracist content as forming a 'highly diverse' network.